infinimineralex/Project-AEGIS/README.md

 ### **3. Encryption: Safeguarding Your Passwords**

 - **Client-Side Encryption:** Before storing, passwords are encrypted on the client side using AES-256 via the `crypto-js` library.
 The master password derives the encryption key using SHA-256, ensuring only you can decrypt your data.
-- **Secure Storage:** Encrypted passwords are stored in a SQLite database.
+- **Secure Storage:** Encrypted passwords are stored in a Railway-hosted PostgreSQL database.
 Since decryption happens only on the client side, even if the database is compromised, the data remains unreadable.

 ### **4. JWT Security**